digitalbricklayer/techteapotcom/src/content/goals/read-all-hugo-award-winners/index.md

 [^1]: Did Not Finish

-Of the 71 winners (there are a few years when a joint award was made) of the Hugo Award, I had already read 18 winners before I started to track my progress.
+Of the 71 winning novels (there are a few years when a joint award was made) of the Hugo Award, I had already read 18 winners before I started to track my progress.